yuzhayo/yuzha-yo/replit.md

 ## System Architecture

 The framework employs a dual-renderer system, defaulting to Three.js WebGL for production environments and falling back to Canvas 2D for AI agents or screenshot generation, with automatic headless browser detection.
-All rendering engines (Canvas, DOM, Three.js) share identical animation patterns and utilize a fixed 2048x2048 coordinate system that scales dynamically to fit various screen sizes.
+Both renderers (Canvas and Three.js) share identical animation patterns and utilize a fixed 2048x2048 coordinate system that scales dynamically to fit various screen sizes.

 The core animation logic revolves around a Layer System where JSON configurations define layers that pass through a pipeline of processors (e.g., `Spin Processor`) before reaching the rendering engine.
 The configuration structure clearly separates layer identity from feature-specific groups (Basic, Spin, Orbital, Debug Config).
 Performance is optimized through techniques like pipeline caching, pre-calculated math constants, static layer buffering, and lazy calculations for static layers.
 Debugging is supported by a comprehensive Image Mapping Debug visualization system with configurable visual helpers integrated as a pipeline processor.